Ingleburn

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 681 trips per day across all routes, translating to approximately 33 weekly trips per individual stop.
+Service frequency averages 681 trips per day across all routes, equating to approximately 33 weekly trips per stop.
+The map shows the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport